Abhay478/Compilers_Proj/specs.md

 title: "Archetype: Domain specific language for the representation of Abstract Algebra"
 ---

-# INTRODUCTION
+# Introduction

-We seek to make a language which can be used to represent and manipulate algebraic structures, which we call Archetypes.
+We seek to make a language which can be used to represent and manipulate algebraic structures, which we call Archetype.
 The language is designed to be used by mathematicians, and so the syntax is designed to be similar to mathematical notation while being concise and easy to learn.

 # Syntax